samandeggs/silverstripe-stripewebhook/README.md

 # silverstripe-stripewebhook

-Fork from vulcandigital/silverstripe-stripewebhook to update their stripe requirements for my internal use.
+Fork from vulcandigital/silverstripe-stripewebhook to update its use in a few ways:

+-   Replace yml configuration with .env variables
+-   Updated version of `stripe/stripe-php` and updated composer.json

 This module is a Stripe webhook event handling delegation interface, a subclass can handle one or more event and an event can be handled by one or more subclass